danielcornock/ngx-power-forms/README.md

 Each form input container will by default have 3 CSS classes assigned to it, `form-input-host`, `form-input-host-${formInputType}`, and `form-input-host-${formInputName}` to allow for easy external styling across the whole app.
 An example of this is the `--form-input-spacing` variable which dictates the default spacing between form input components when displayed next to each other.

+## Custom components

+Some components, such as `FormInputCustomSelect` and `FormInputCustomMultiSelect` can have a component passed in to the custom config when creating the input.
+This component must extend `CustomSelectOptionComponent`, and then you are free to create a new template and styles to make the custom select option appear however you want.

+Create a clickable element that calls the `onSelect` function in the callback, and use the `isSelected` input to style your custom component when it has been selected.

+If you want to customise the container of the custom select options, simply target `form-input-custom-select`, or `form-input-custom-multi-select` respectively.
 ## Creating custom form components

 Coming soon